 I got into points and miles the way a lot of people do - someone showed me.

 It was my friend Andrew at my first job.
 He pulled up his frequent flyer account one afternoon and walked me through what he'd booked: two business class tickets to Europe for a fraction of what it would have cost in cash.
 I remember thinking it seemed almost too good to be true.
-It wasn't.
-I just hadn't known where to look.

 A few years later, I fly close to 100,000 miles a year and travel all over the world using points and miles.
 Last year alone I redeemed close to $60,000 in award travel on AAdvantage miles.
 While Qatar Airways Qsuites and JAL business class came later, it started with Paris.